 I like these bars to be drippy and thick with jam, so I use the full 6 ounces of jam called for in the recipe.
 But if you are limiting your sugar intake, use the lower end of the amount of jam called for in the recipe (4 ounces).

-If you want to keep these bars refined sugar-free but can’t find store-bought jam that fits the bill, you can try using my four-ingredient Raspberry Chia Jam or even something like my three-ingredient Berry Compote.
+If you want to keep these bars refined sugar-free but can’t find store-bought jam that fits the bill, you can try using my three-ingredient Berry Compote.

 How to Make No-Bake Vegan Peanut Butter and Jelly Bars

 To make these bars, start by pulverizing the rolled oats in your food processor until they turn into a fine flour.
 This should only take 1-2 minutes with a high-powered food processor.
 If you’re using store-bought oat flour, skip this step.